 Coaching for Inclusive Excellence (CoFIE) Learning and Development Program

 In support of Mason’s broader strategic goals and academic units’ Inclusive Excellence Plans (IEPs), the Coaching for Inclusive Excellence (CoFIE) Learning and Development Program offers strategies for recruiting, hiring, and retaining diverse faculty.
 These strategies, applicable across all disciplines and fields of study, are taken from decades of research that have resulted in best practices nationwide.
-Below are the courses for the fall of 2022.
+Below are the courses for the Spring of 2023.

 To schedule any of the CoFIE synchronous courses for your unit or to register for the Include U asynchronous course, contact Dr. Millie Rivera.